 ENSURE COMPATIBILITY WITH IPADS

-To ensure the course would work on the iPad Pro, we:
+To ensure the course would work on the iPad Pro, I:

 - Performed multiple tests to ensure graphics, navigational and interactive elements functioned and displayed as expected

 - Optimized images to reduce bandwidth requirements across mobile devices

 - Designed a separate tutorial that explained how to navigate the module from both a desktop and iPad perspective

 - Published to HTML5 from Storyline 360 and tested across all major browser platforms

 CREATE A MODERN DESIGN